asminpaudel141/java-100program/README.md

 # 79.Write a Java program to implement polymorphism
 # 80.Write a Java program to implement polymorphism
 # 81.Write a Java program to implement polymorphism
+# 82.Write a Java program to implement polymorphism